Reflection is an important part of learning and growing. Students are expected to complete 6 reflections during their time in the program.

 Some of the reflections have more than one option to complete the assignment.
 The full assignments can be found in the CESP google drive in CESP Student Resources->CESP Reflection Assignments.

 Summary of Themes

-1. Ethic of Service (EOS): Explores the way an individual approaches community work, including his/her philosophy, motivations, and understanding of the intended outcome of the work.
+1. Ethic of Engagement (EOE): Explores the way an individual approaches community work, including their philosophy, motivations, and understanding of the intended outcome of the work.

 - Create a Self Portrait